Integrable Deformations of Sigma Models: Current-current deformations of the WZW model

 Setting

 this metric becomes

 This is reminiscent of the deformed backgrounds of the inhomogeneous YB deformations constructed in \secref{sec:ybpcm}.
-Indeed, this is precisely the deformed metric of the inhomogeneous YB deformation of the $\grp{SL}(2,\Real)$ PCM based on the Drinfel'd-Jimbo solution to the split mcYBe~\eqref{eq:sl2rsplit}.
-To see this explicitly we can parameterise the group-valued field of the YB deformation as
+In fact, it is precisely the deformed metric of the inhomogeneous YB deformation of the $\grp{SL}(2,\Real)$ PCM based on the Drinfel'd-Jimbo solution to the split mcYBe~\eqref{eq:sl2rsplit}.
+To see this explicitly we parametrise the group-valued field of the YB deformation as

 Furthermore, the deformed B-field is closed.
 Therefore, in this limit the isotropic current-current deformation of the $\grp{SL}(2,\Real)$ WZW model becomes the T-dual of the split inhomogeneous YB deformation of the $\grp{SL}(2,\Real)$ PCM up to a closed term.